 It’s important to respect everyone’s time.
 If anyone has to travel by public transportation, drive, or bike to the meeting venue, the meeting’s agenda should have topics that couldn’t be discussed over email.

-If the point of the meeting can be accomplished in an email, it’d be better for everyone to do just that.
+If the point of the meeting can be accomplished in an email, it would be better for everyone to do just that.

 If you are just starting out and are in the process of registering your nonprofit, beware that this is a lengthy process.
 You might think that you need to have a meeting for every small decision, but we recommend to prioritize!
 Save the long meetings for reviewing things like your bylaws, articles of incorporation, and 1023 application.